Hugo-Alves-20230438/Work-Portfolio/README.md

 #### Sports Center Customer Segmentation
 Customers are the core of any business.
 They are the ones who buy the product or service, evaluate it, and, in the end, the best promoters it can have.
 Thus, understanding how to acquire clients should be a key component in the development of any business strategy, and that starts by getting to know the current ones. <br>
 This project will focus on the application of **descriptive modeling** techniques to XYZ Sports Company.
-After data exploration, preparation and preprocessing, we tested clustering algorithms such as K-Means, Self-Organizing Maps, DBSCAN and K-Prototypes.
+After data exploration, preparation and feature selection, we tested clustering algorithms such as K-Means, Self-Organizing Maps, DBSCAN and K-Prototypes.
 Based on the finding, we suggested business applications  according to the various segments of clients identified, in order to improve XYZ's value to its customers.

 ## Thank you, and enjoy!